panoply/esthetic/readme.md

 </p>
 </details>

-### Testing / Development

-Æsthetic uses the powerful [AVA](https://github.com/avajs/ava) test runner together with a small helper utility that helps alleviate some of the complexities involved with testing tools of its criteria.
-It's recommended that you develop in a two pane terminal.
-The [dev.test.mjs](/tests/dev.test.mjs) and [dev.txt](/tests/dev.txt) files are core to testing and working on the module, they will be called when running `pnpm play`

 ### Commands

 The following commands are available as executable scripts.

 ```
 pnpm dev         Bundles module with ESBuild (via tsup) in watch mode
+pnpm build       Generates the distribution bundles
+pnpm release     Builds bundle, build then deploys docs and publish on npm
 pnpm play        Starts up AVA in development mode and runs the dev.txt
-pnpm build       Generates the distribution bundles
-pnpm pack        Packages the module up for distribution on NPM registry
 pnpm test        Runs all the tests
 pnpm tests       Cherry pick test cases to run
 ```

+### Testing / Development

+Æsthetic uses the powerful [AVA](https://github.com/avajs/ava) test runner together with a small helper utility that helps alleviate some of the complexities involved with testing tools of its criteria.
+It's recommended that you develop in a two pane terminal.
+The [dev.test.mjs](/tests/dev.test.mjs) and [dev.txt](/tests/dev.txt) files are core to testing and working on the module, they will be called when running `pnpm play`

 > Consult the [tests](/tests/) readme for more information on `test` prefixed commands